br-automation-com/vscode-brautomationtools/README.md

 ## Known Issues

-### Logging

-The logging functionality was newly introduced in the V0.0.3 release.
-Not all code writes proper log messages at the moment.
-This will be addressed in future code changes.

 ### Transfer task workflow

 The transfer task workflow is currently prompting multiple times for the configuration.
 Also there is no detection, if a build of the configuration to transfer was executed recently.
 It would be possible to improve this workflow.
 If you would like to see improvements on this, please write a comment on the [_GitHub Issue_](https://github.com/br-automation-com/vscode-brautomationtools/issues/19)